iamjenetzler/SynapseControl/README.md

 Which in the example above I have parameterised using the @concat string function:
 <pre><code>@concat('https://management.azure.com/subscriptions/',pipeline().parameters.Subscription,'/resourceGroups/',pipeline().parameters.ResourceGroup,'/providers/Microsoft.Synapse/workspaces/',pipeline().parameters.ServerName,'/sqlPools/',item().name,'?api-version=2019-06-01-preview')
 </code></pre>
-In this case we are using item().name â€“ the name of the database from Step 1 â€“ that that was passed to this activity from the ForEach loop.
+In this case we are using item().name â€“ the name of the SQL pool from Step 1 â€“ that that was passed to this activity from the ForEach loop.
 If you are using in a pipeline to control a single database, you can embed the name of your Synapse SQL pool here, or use a parameter from the pipeline (e.g. pipeline().parameters.DatabaseName using the example in Step 0)

 The output is a JSON string that contains details of the SQL pool, including its status (in properties.status).
 This is passed to the next activity.